solatis/chai-js-factories/README.md

 Chai Js Factories adds support of [js-factories](https://github.com/matthijsgroen/js-factories) to [Chai](http://chaijs.com/).
 In essence it's a wrapper around the js-factories library and makes it available within the Chai namespace.

 ## Installation
 This plugin is available through the NPM repository.
+If you're using [Karma](http://karma-runner.github.io/0.10/index.html), feel free to use the accompanying [karma-chai-js-factories](https://github.com/solatis/karma-chai-js-factories) plugin.

 ## Example